What's New in 18R1Pre-Release Date: April 6, 2018 | Release Date: April 20, 2018

 Label Override for Design View

 With this enhancement, users can override labels on reused objects from Studio’s Design view.
 Users can now create new objects and set the base object labels, or add existing objects from a Study and override labels.
 This supports template functionality.
 An object definition can be reused throughout the Study, while being presented differently based on presentation requirements for data entry.
 For example, a clinical programmer could create a template Event Definition object record for treatment events, using the same set of Forms across multiple visits.
 Label override for Design view allows the clinical programmer to label these events as Visit 1, Visit 2, etc., while only having to manage a single Event Definition and set of Form Definition relationships in the study schedule. to be labeled “Visit 1”, “Visit 2” but the clinical programmer only has to manage a single event (and the form relationship) in the schedule.
-Learn more about using label properties.

 Administration & Study Tools